D&D Alignment Explained: What the 9 Alignments Actually Mean

 Chaotic Neutral

-Classic example: A street thief who steals what they need, helps friends when they feel like it, and ignores authority entirely.
+Classic example: Street thief who helps friends when they feel like it.

 Lawful Evil